 Consultation with Dr Omarjee

-Dr Omarjee is experienced in treating a range of cosmetic and medical-related concerns.
-He will aim to tailor a treatment plan according to your specific facial structure, muscle movement, and desired results.
-Book your consultation for a personalised discussion about tooth grinding at The DOC Clinic.
+Dr Omarjee has experience managing a range of cosmetic and medical-related concerns.
+Any treatment plan discussed will take into account your facial structure, muscle activity, and goals.
+You are welcome to book a consultation at The DOC Clinic for a personalised discussion about tooth grinding.

 Bruxism treatment